 Major research interests/projects are listed below.
 Some of the key papers that I have written on each topic can be found by clicking on the specific links.

-My research has been funded by the National Science Foundation, the Office of Naval Research (ONR) and MIT Lincoln Laboratories.
+My research has been funded by the National Science Foundation, the Office of Naval Research (ONR), US Army R&D, MIT Lincoln Labs, and Cisco Systems.

 I am a part of the Center of Pervasive Computing and Networking at RPI.